 3. Assigning Orders and Tracking Deliveries

-You can use technology to your benefit for assigning orders to your delivery boys, and then tracking the order once they are dispatched.
+You can use technology to your benefit for assigning orders to your restaurant delivery boys, and then tracking the order once they are dispatched.
 Through POSist’s Delivery App, you can assign the orders to the available riders.
 You can keep a track of the entire delivery process, to assess drivers’ performance and optimize routes.
 It helps you register the dispatch time, tracks your delivery staff and analyses the time it takes for orders to get delivered.
 This module also assists in categorizing customers as per their order data and optimizing home delivery orders based on that data.

 4. Providing Great Service

 Great service and providing awesome customer experience is not just limited to when you are serving customers at your restaurant.
+It should also be extended to your restaurant delivery orders.

 - Take care that the food delivered is hot- Food that is delivered hot makes your customers believe that the food is freshly prepared while getting served food that is not hot gives an impression that it could be stale, leaving a negative impact on the customers.
 This could be taken care of by keeping a track of the delivery time and ensuring the orders reach customers on time.